Normalizations and misspecification in skill formation models: Skill formation models

 Moreover $\bar{\gamma}_{1t} \rightarrow {\gamma}_{1t} = 1/2$ and $\bar{\lambda}_{\theta,t,1}\rightarrow {\lambda}_{\theta,t,1} = 12$ as $t \rightarrow \infty$.
-Imposing the restriction $\bar{\lambda}_{\theta,0,1}= 1$ then means that we estimate a model with alternative skills $\ln \bar{\theta}_{0} = 12 \ln \theta_{0}$ and that we consequently obtain different parameters and different skill distributions.
-Although these two models suggest very different dynamics, they generate identical measurements, which illustrates that the parameters are not point identified under Assumptions \ref{a:baseline} and \ref{a:ageinvariant_technology_skills}(b) only (and without Assumption \ref{a:normalization}).
-Imposing Assumption \ref{a:normalization} then means that we estimate the parameters of the second model, even though the first model might be the true DGP.
-Clearly, this restriction is not a normalization for any of the primitive parameters of the model, implying that these parameters are hard to interpret.
-For example the slope coefficient in front of investment in the original model might be interpreted as: ``increasing investment by 1\%, increases skills in the next period by 0.5\% and the effect is the same for all time periods'' (see for example \citeN{AW:22} for these interpretations).
+Imposing the restriction $\bar{\lambda}_{\theta,0,1}= 1$ means that we estimate a model with alternative skills $\ln \bar{\theta}_{0} = 12 \ln \theta_{0}$ and that we obtain different parameters and skill distributions.
+Although these two models suggest very different dynamics, they generate identical measurements.
+Since the true DGP is unknown, the primitive parameters are therefore hard to interpret.
+For example the coefficient in front of investment in the original model might be interpreted as: ``increasing investment by 1\%, increases skills in the next period by 0.5\% and the effect is the same for all time periods'' (see e.g. \citeN{AW:22} for these interpretations).
 Contrarily, one might interpret the coefficients in the alternative model with Assumption \ref{a:normalization} as: ``increasing investment by $1\%$ in period $0$, increases skills in period $1$ by $0.923\%$ and increasing investment by $1\%$ in period $4$, increases skills in period $5$ by $0.515\%$'', suggesting that investment is more beneficial in early periods.
-Similarly, the parameters in the investment equation are hard to interpret.
-An immediate consequence is that once Assumption \ref{a:normalization} is imposed, simply changing the units of measurements of $Z_{\theta,t,1}$ affects the dynamics of the estimated parameters of the model and could lead to very different interpretations of the model.
-Intuitively, the reason is that the restriction $\lambda_{\theta,0,1} = 1$ fixes the scale of the log skills, but the \textit{relative} scale of investments and skills is crucial when $\gamma_{1t} + \gamma_{2t} = 1$.
+To obtain interpretable parameters, notice that a one unit increase in $\ln(I_t)$ leads to an increase in skills that corresponds to a $\lambda_{\theta,t+1,1}\gamma_{2t} = 6$ units increase in $Z_{\theta,t+1,1}$ or a $1/2$ unit increase in $\tilde{Z}_{\theta,t+1,1}$.
+This effect does not depend on the set of restrictions and its interpretation adapts to the units of measurement.